-Red Dead Redemption 2, the long-awaited sequel to Rockstar Games’ beloved 2010 Western, is in sight.
-As the successor to one of the most acclaimed games of its generation, it’s safe to say that fans have a lot of questions about it.
+Red Dead Redemption 2, the long-awaited sequel to Rockstar Games’ beloved 2010 Western is here.
+As the successor to one of the most acclaimed games of its generation, it’s safe to say that many fans have a lot of questions about it.

 Rockstar released the first trailer for Red Dead Redemption 2 on October 20, 2016, and an unclear view of the protagonist led some to believe he was a member of the Marston family.
-However, the game’s second trailer, viewable above, revealed the main character is an outlaw named Arthur Morgan.
-He’s a member of the “Van der Linde gang,” and appears to have even more questionable morals than most of Rockstar’s previous protagonists, threatening to kill a boy who recently lost his father, and shaking down another traveler on behalf of the gang.
-In the trailer, Morgan says that his gang has traveled all over the western frontier, and is wanted in three states.
+However, the game’s second trailer, viewable above, revealed the main character as an outlaw named Arthur Morgan.
+He’s a member of the Van der Linde gang and appears to have more questionable morals than most of Rockstar’s previous protagonists, threatening to kill a boy who recently lost his father, and shaking down another traveler on behalf of the gang.
+In the trailer, Morgan says that his gang has traveled all over the western frontier and is wanted in three states.

 Red Dead Redemption 2 is a prequel to the 2010 game, taking place in 1899, and though Marston isn’t a playable character, he will be featured in the story in some capacity.

 Red Dead Redemption 2 will give players more control and choice than anything we’ve seen from Rockstar Games to date.
 In the first official gameplay video, which you can view at the top of this post, we learn the studio has worked to make the game’s world feel like it’s alive, and choices you make with its characters can have long-term consequences.

 If you prefer to “go loud,” that’s an option as well, as you can pester people into attacking you.
 In the gameplay video, we get a glimpse of Red Dead Redemption 2‘s snappy gunplay and the return of the “Dead Eye” targeting system, as well as hand-to-hand combat.
 You don’t even have to kill them, either, with IGN confirming that you can shoot someone’s hat off their head without damaging them.

 The trailer also showed off some base management systems.
-When the Van der Linde gang enters a new region, they’ll set up a camp, and it’s up to Arthur to gather supplies and keep moral high.
+When the Van der Linde gang enters a new region, they’ll set up a camp, and it’s up to Arthur to gather supplies and keep morale high.
 He can hunt for the gang by venturing out into the wild with his horse, which can hold animal corpses as well as extra weapons.

-Red Dead Redemption 2’s map is said to be “just east” of the map from the previous game, and the two appear to overlap just slightly.
-The “Great Plains” area in the northeast area of Red Dead Redemption’s map is the very southwest corner of Red Dead Redemption 2’s map.
+Red Dead Redemption 2’s map is said to be just east of the map from the previous game, and the two appear to overlap just slightly.
+The Great Plains in the northeast area of Red Dead Redemption’s map is the very southwest corner of Red Dead Redemption 2’s map.
 It was rumored that the game would take place before the invention of the locomotive, but the second trailer proved this to be false.
 Not only are there trains in the game, but Morgan can rob them.

 Perhaps the strangest bit of information revealed in the leaked map, however, is that Red Dead Redemption 2 may actually be a prequel of sorts to 2K Games’ Mafia series.
-Though the region doesn’t really resemble Louisiana, the city of “New Bordeaux” is listed in the southeast area of the game, close to a river and the “Sisika Penitentiary” complex located on an island just off the coast.
+Though the region doesn’t really resemble Louisiana, the city of New Bordeaux is listed in the southeast area of the game, close to a river and the Sisika Penitentiary complex located on an island just off the coast.
 This region’s bayous would certainly fit the wildlife seen in the trailer, as well.

 We can say the same about fisticuffs.
 Arthur Morgan spent a surprising amount of time brawling with NPCs in the gameplay trailer.
 That might mean non-lethal combat is a more important element than in past Rockstar games.
 The trailer also said hand-to-hand combat has been improved from the original though, again, we don’t know the specifics.